Coronavirus clips wings of Asia's biggest air show - RFI

 Singapore (AFP)

-Asia's biggest air show opens in Singapore Tuesday under the shadow of a deadly coronavirus outbreak that has prompted dozens of companies to withdraw and threatens to hammer the aviation industry.
+Asia's biggest air show opened in Singapore Tuesday under the shadow of a deadly coronavirus outbreak that has forced dozens of companies to withdraw and is threatening to hammer the aviation industry.

-But the virus -- which has killed hundreds in China and spread to more than two dozen other countries -- looks set to overshadow this year's event.
+But the virus -- which has killed more than 1,000 in China and spread to more than two dozen other countries -- is overshadowing this year's event.

-Over 40 cases have so far been reported in Singapore, and the city-state last week raised its health alert level to the same as during the deadly 2002-2003 SARS outbreak.
+Singapore has so far reported 45 cases, and the city-state last week raised its health alert level to the same as during the deadly 2002-2003 SARS outbreak.

 The number of exhibitors deciding to skip the show has now climbed to over 70.

-Among them is US aerospace giant Lockheed Martin, which makes warplanes and defence equipment used by militaries around the world.
+Withdrawals include US aerospace giant Lockheed Martin, which makes warplanes and defence equipment used by militaries around the world, Canada's Bombardier and plane maker De Havilland.

-"We determined that this was in the best interest of our employees," the company said in a statement.

-Other withdrawals include Canada's Bombardier and plane maker De Havilland, while a major aviation conference normally held on the eve of the air show was also cancelled.

-In addition, at least 10 Chinese companies have pulled out after Singapore imposed a ban on people travelling from China in a bid to stem the spread of the virus.
+At least 10 Chinese companies have also pulled out after Singapore imposed a ban on people travelling from China in a bid to stem the spread of the virus, while a major aviation conference on the eve of the air show was axed.

 They are taking precautions such as limiting the number of public tickets and advising participants to greet one another by waving from a distance or bowing, instead of shaking hands.

-"The safety and well-being of all attendees is our priority," said Leck Chet Lam, the managing director of organiser Experia Events.

-There will still be over 930 exhibiting companies and 45,000 trade attendees from more than 45 countries, including the top two global aviation players, Boeing -- seeking to recover from a crisis sparked by fatal crashes involving its 737 MAX model –- and Airbus.
+There are some 930 exhibiting companies and more than 40,000 trade attendees from more than 45 countries, down from the last edition of the show in 2018 when over 54,000 trade participants and more than 1,000 companies took part.

+Nevertheless, major players, such as Boeing -- seeking to recover from a crisis sparked by fatal crashes involving its 737 MAX model –- and Airbus, were still in attendance and organisers struck an upbeat note.
-Both are banking on growing numbers of orders from carriers in the booming Asia-Pacific, where air travel is growing fast.

-But with reduced participation and airlines feeling the impact after many nations barred Chinese travellers over the outbreak, the mood will be subdued and major deals are not expected.
+"Despite the current situation, attendance is encouraging," said Vincent Chong, chairman of organiser Experia Events, at an opening ceremony on Monday evening.

+"While the travel restrictions have impacted the number of attendees at this year's Airshow, the current participant count tells us that (it) is still regarded as one of the world's leading aerospace and defence exhibitions."

 The International Air Transport Association told AFP it was a "challenging time" and airlines would be "impacted negatively", but added it was too early to assess the full damage.

-The tourism industry as a whole will suffer "a massive negative blow" due to bans on arrivals from China, said Rajiv Biswas, Asia Pacific chief economist at IHS Markit, adding outbound Chinese travellers rose from 20 million in 2003 to 150 million in 2018.
+The tourism industry as a whole will suffer "a massive negative blow" due to bans on arrivals from China, said Rajiv Biswas, Asia-Pacific chief economist at IHS Markit.

+In the latest sign of the impact from the virus, Singapore's tourism board warned Tuesday that visitor arrivals to the city-state were expected to fall by about 25 to 30 percent this year.

 © 2020 AFP